tizianocolagrossi/magistrale-appunti/ETH/README.md

 nmap not only send an ICMP ECHO REQUEST it also perform an ARP ping. (attenction to IPS).

 - Banner grabbing

+Scanning vs. enumeration
+- Level of intrusiveness
+- Enumeration: active connections to systems and directed queries

 ## DNS enumeration
 ```nslookup, ls -d, <domain name>```; or dig